 The preparation of financial statements in conformity with U.S. GAAP requires management to make judgments, assumptions, and estimates that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of financial statements, and the reported amounts of income and expense during the reporting period.
-The most significant estimates relate to the determination of fair value of the Company's common stock, determination of the fair value of stock option grants and estimates related to the amount of prepaid and accrued research and development expenses as of the balance sheet date.
+The most significant estimates relate to the determination of the fair value of stock option grants and estimates related to the amount of prepaid and accrued research and development expenses as of the balance sheet date.
+For periods presented prior to the Company's IPO, significant estimates were used in the determination of the fair value of the Company's common stock.
 Management evaluates its estimates and assumptions on an ongoing basis using historical experience and other factors, including the current economic environment, and makes adjustments when the facts and circumstances dictate.
 These estimates are based on information available as of the date of the financial statements; therefore, actual results could differ from those estimates.